Rayer Bazaar: History

-During the Mughal period, the thoroughfare was famous for pottery and most of the potters of what is now Dhaka District used to live there because the famous laal mati (লাল মাটি) (red clay) was readily available in this area.
+During the Mughal Empire period, the thoroughfare was famous for pottery.
+Most of the potters of what is now Dhaka District used to live there because the famous laal mati (red clay) was readily available in this area.
 During the Mughal and British colonial periods, the red clay was unavailable in the neighbourhoods; thus, the potters of Rayer Bazaar have a long tradition of working with this red clay.
 According to Dr. Wise, this place was known as "Kumartoli" during the Mughal period.

-On the night of 14 December 1971, many of Bangladesh's intellectuals including professors, journalists, doctors, artists, engineers and writers were rounded up in Dhaka.
-They were blindfolded and taken to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh and other locations in different sections of the city.
+On the night of 14 December 1971, many of Bangladesh's intellectuals, including professors, journalists, doctors, artists, engineers, and writers, were rounded up in Dhaka.
+They were blindfolded and taken to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh, and other locations in different sections of the city.
 Later, they were executed and thrown into the swamps of Rayer Bazaar.
 Dhaka.

 Martyred Intellectuals Memorial

 In memory of the martyred intellectuals of 1971, a memorial was erected there.
 The 'Al-Badr' and 'Al-Shams' forces helped the West Pakistan Army locate the intellectuals and slaughtered them and many other innocent people at night.
-After the massacre, they brought the corpses and left them into the swamps of Rayer Bazaar.
+After the massacre, they brought the corpses and left them in the swamps of Rayer Bazaar.
 After the Liberation War, the people of Dhaka found out that all the dead bodies of many great intellectuals and innocent people were piled up there."

-Martyred Intellectuals Memorial is the memorial built in memory of the martyred intellectuals of 1971.
+The Martyred Intellectuals Memorial is built in memory of the martyred intellectuals of 1971.
 It is located in the Boddhobhumi at Rayer Bazaar.